Code-Institute-Submissions/thrill-seekers/README.md

 ### Code
-* CI Drango REST FRAMEFORK - API walkthrough - for the backend especially for setting up the project
+* CI Drango REST FRAMEFORK - API walkthrough - for the backend, especially, for setting up the project
 * CI codestar mouments walkthrough - especially for setting up the project
 * [Stack overflow](https://stackoverflow.com/) -  in general for all questions about code.
 * [React bootstrap](https://react-bootstrap.netlify.app/) - all questions about react bootstrap.